jamesplease/redux-resource/docs/guides/state-structure.md

 ```

 If the user then clicks a "Delete" button to initiate the deletion of these
-resources, the state would then look like this:
+resources, the slice would then look like this:

 ```js
 {